 I am a Ph.D. candidate in the sociology department at Indiana University.
-My research focuses on the ways that higher education both reflects and shape social stratification in the United States.
+My research focuses on the ways that higher education both reflects and shapes social stratification in the United States.
 In particular, I examine public perceptions of the role that higher education plays in personal success and social stratification in America, along with class- and gender-based differences in student experiences and outcomes.

 My work relies on different types of quantitative and survey methodologies.
 For example, I analyze secondary datasets, including nationally representative longitudinal studies and large-scale student experience surveys.
 I also collect my own data by designing and conducting original survey experiments and public opinion surveys.